Virtual Channels

 ../_images/Coincidences.svg

 Detects coincidence clicks on multiple channel groups within a given window.
-If several different coincidences are required with the same window size, Coincidences provides better performance in comparison to multiple virtual Coincidence channels.
-One object of the Coincidence class is limited to 64 unique channels in the list of channel groups (coincidenceGroup).
+If several different coincidences are required with the same window size, Coincidences provides better performance compared to multiple virtual Coincidence channels.
+One object of the Coincidence class is limited to 64 unique channels in the list of channel groups (coincidenceGroups).

 Example code: